drduh/macOS-Security-and-Privacy-Guide/README.md

 Web Extensions in Safari have an additional option to use native code in the Safari's sandbox environment, in addition to Web Extension APIs.
 Web Extensions in Safari are also distributed through Apple's App store.
 App store submission comes with the added benefit of Web Extension code being audited by Apple.
 On the other hand App store submission comes at a steep cost.
 Yearly [developer subscription](https://developer.apple.com/support/compare-memberships/) fee costs 100 USD (in contrast to Chrome's 5 USD fee and Firefox's free submission).
 The high cost is prohibitive for the majority of Open Source developers.
 As a result, Safari has very few extensions to choose from.
 However, you should keep the high cost in mind when installing extensions.
 It is expected that most Web Extensions will have some way of monetizing usage in order to cover developer costs.
 Be wary of Web Extensions whose source code is not open.

-Safari syncs user preferences and saved passwords with [iCloud Keychain](https://support.apple.com/en-gb/HT202303).
+Safari syncs user preferences and passwords with [iCloud Keychain](https://support.apple.com/en-gb/HT202303).
 In order to be viewed in plain text, a user must input the account password of the current device.
 This means that users can sync data across devices with added security.

 Safari follows a slower release cycle than Chrome and Firefox (3-4 minor releases, 1 major release, per year).
 Newer features are slower to be adopted to the stable channel.
 Security updates in Safari are handled independent of the stable release schedule and are installed through the App Store.